At some point, anyone working with a website is bound to ask one big question: What keywords do I rank for?

 Getting keyword ranking data from Google

 Google is the number 1 place people go to to get information on just about anything.
 To learn more about your site’s organic search performance and the keywords it ranks for, make use of Google Search Console reports.
 On top of that, you can also connect to Google Analytics to get even more data and further analyze the stats.

 To do this, you first need to make sure both of these tools are set up:

-Alright, now below you’ll find an easy step-by-step guide to using Google’s services to find all the keywords your website ranks for.
-Let’s start off with Google Analytics.
+Below, you’ll find an easy step-by-step guide to using Google’s services to find all the keywords your website ranks for.
+Let’s start off with Google Search Console.